tylim88/FirelordJS/README.md

 6. You can also work on the [documentation](https://github.com/tylim88/FirelordJSDoc).

+Hard:

-7. Looking for a challenge?
+1. Looking for a challenge?
 Then you can try to implement `mandatory field type`:

 - It is a special type that assign (with union) to object member.
 - Members with such type become `required` even in `update` operations(all members in update operations are partial by default).

   Practical usage is something like `updatedAt` member that keep track of document last updated time.

   Basically just turn an optional member into a required member but due to inner complexity, this is not going to be easy.

   If you want to work on this, come to me first to discuss the implementation strategy, I will provide all information you need to carry out this commit.

-8. Support tuple and Record<number, unknown> type.
+2. Support tuple and Record<number, unknown> type.

-9. Or just spread the word. 🙂
+3. Query Constraint type affect Read type.

 ## Why Not Merge Firelord, FirelordJS and FirelordRN?